ConnectingApps/QuantumDemo/README.md

 - When not applying CNOT, but only Hadamard, we see random behaviour of the measurement because of different wave function and thus different probabilities
 - When only using CNOT the target qbit can change because of having a different value then the source qbit.
 - When using both, we cannot read the wave function because of [entanglement](https://en.wikipedia.org/wiki/Quantum_entanglement).
 This creates a special bond between two qbits so their values are not independant.

+## QbitWave and the measurement problem ##
+The QbitWave project shows the wave function of qbits.
+What becomes clear is:
+- Measurement does not change the wave function of a default qbit
+- Measurement does not change the wave function of a flipped qbit
+- Flipping does change the wave function of the qbit
+- Measurement also does change the wave function of a qbit in a superposition

+This is last point remarkable.
+The idea of measurement is to get a value.
+For example, if you measure your body length, you do not change your body.
+Seems common sense.
+However, common sense is not reality in quantum computing.
+This is the [measurement problem](https://en.wikipedia.org/wiki/Measurement_problem) coming from quantum mechanics.

 # How can I contribute? #
 If you are familiar with quantum computing, have a look at the [quantum operators](https://docs.microsoft.com/en-us/qsharp/api/prelude/microsoft.quantum.primitive?view=qsharp-preview) available in Q#.
 Show something we have not shown yet.
 For example, create a that shows how the Z operator works.
 Keep in mind that this solution has been created to demonstrate how features and operators in Q# work, not to make a brilliant math model.
 It is a training solution.
 Contributions can be done via [pull requests](https://help.github.com/articles/creating-a-pull-request/).